coleifer/unqlite-python/README.md

 Fast Python bindings for [UnQLite](http://unqlite.org/), a lightweight, embedded NoSQL database and JSON document store.

+This is a forked version from [coleifer/unqlite-python](https://github.com/coleifer/unqlite-python) for better handling installation issues.

 ### Please note

 **Read the issue tracker for [this database](https://github.com/symisc/unqlite/issues/)** before considering using it.
 UnQLite has not seen any meaningful development